 These sopes are just as ridiculously simple to make as tortillas.
 The masa dough comes together instantly with a little water and salt.
 You don’t knead it or anything, just roll out a ball and press it down.
 For the sopes you don’t even need the tortilla press since you aren’t going for a thin round.
 You can just use a heavy pan to press down the ball of dough into a thick round.
 Make them whatever size you want; minis are fun for appetizers.

 The pork shoulder slow cooks in the components of Spanish sangria: red wine and lots of citrus.
 When it’s falling off the bone, I remove the meat and let it cool a bit, then shred it with two forks.
 The sauce reduces on the stove, and the shredded meat goes back in.
 Plop some of the meat on each sope, followed by a little sauce, and now you’re free to pile whatever else you want on top.

 Half the fun of these slow cooked sangria carnitas is the toppings.
 Mango salsa is one of my favorites, and if you’re not familiar with mangoes, you’re in for a treat.
 There’s a fun trick for cutting them, and I show you how in my HOW TO CUT A MANGO post.

 Slow Cooked Sangria Carnitas with Sopes

 - Heat the oil in a heavy bottomed pot and brown the meat well on all sides.
-Remove the meat to the slow cooker.
-Deglaze the pan with the cup of water, scraping up the brown bits from the bottom.
+Transfer the meat to the slow cooker.
+Deglaze the pot with the cup of water, scraping up the brown bits from the bottom.
 Pour that into the slow cooker with the meat.